onflow/scaffold-flow/README.md

 	},
 ```

- Add the same `testnet` field to deploy the Blocktalk contract on testnet
+ Add the same `testnet` field to deploy the Blocktalk contract on testnet:

  ```
  "deployments": {